Bunker floor plans

 The purpose and build of underground bunkers has changed over the time.

 During WW2 when the cities were bombed relentlessly the fear was high explosives from air raids.
 Bunkers were built of brick and stone, covered with arched corrugated metal, and then buried under few feet of dirt.
+See also pictures from the Churchill's underground bunker in picturesque Dollis Hill, north-west London.

 After nuclear bombs were dropped on Japan underground bunkers took on a new shape.
 The fear was now nuclear weapons that could destroy an entire city in one fell swoop.
 The cold war era shelter was a deep underground bunker able to be self sufficient for very long periods of time and protect from nuclear blasts and radiation.
 They were very expensive.